ianrastall/text-utils/books/ada/book-ada-04.md

 #### 4.2.2.5 Table 4.3: Common Delimiters and Their Usage

+Table 4.3 collects the delimiters discussed above and shows a representative example for each so you can spot them quickly during code reviews.

 | Delimiter | Usage                                 | Example                                |
 | --------- | ------------------------------------- | -------------------------------------- |
 | +         | Addition                              | X := A + B                             |